-Building a High-Performing Team: Combined endeavor & Transmission
+Building a High-Performing Team: Collaboration & Communication

-In the incredibly focused and hard-working, concrete jungles of cities like San Francisco, where the fog hugs you tighter than a long-lost friend, and New York, where the pace of life makes you question if everyone is running from a ghost, mastering the skill of building a high-performing team is more on-point than ever.
+In the incredibly focused and hard-working, concrete jungles of cities like San Francisco, where the fog hugs you tighter than a long-lost friend, and New York, where the pace of life makes you question if everyone is running from a ghost, the art of building a high-performing team is more on-point than ever.
 As anyone who has braved the Muni at rush hour can tell you, teamwork isn’t a buzzword; it’s a survival skill.

 “A high— pointed out our automation specialist